Aujeszky’s Disease

 Laboratory diagnostics in (wild) pigs

-• Examination for antibodies from blood (serum) by ELISA or serum neutralisation test: The result allows a statement as to whether the animal has had contact with the virus; however, the result of the test does not indicate when, where and to what extent the virus is acutely present or whether it is excreted.
+- Examination for antibodies from blood (serum) by ELISA or serum neutralisation test: The result allows a statement as to whether the animal has had contact with the virus; however, the result of the test does not indicate whether the virus is excreted.
 The detection of antibodies also does not imply immunity.
 In international trade, the differentiation of vaccinated animals may be important, which is possible with the help of special ELISA tests due to the use of so-called marker vaccines.

 Laboratory diagnostics in case of dogs